jaymzh/sugarjar/README.md

 Since it's Ruby, it should work across all platforms, however, it's developed and primarily tested on Linux as well as regularly used on Mac.
 I've not tested it on Windows, but I'll happily accept patches for Windows compatibility.

+**How do I get tab-completion?**

+If the package for your OS/distro didn't set it up manually, you should find that `sugarjar_completion.bash` is included in the package, and you can simply source that in your dotfiles, assuming you are using bash.